josh-works/josh-works.github.io/_posts/2022-03-05-about-roundabouts.md

 When embedded in a healthy mobility network, a well-designed traffic circle casually allows safe travel in all directions, from all directions, for all participants, in a way that is high-throughput and low-wait-time for all users, in all conditions, at all times of day.

 Safely.

+I believe some of the benefits of traffic circles are illegible, but enough are legible and i'll bet money that we'll have a failure to disagree in any way, shape, or form, on traffic circles.

+Email me if you'd like to put that to the test in a public or private way.